Record Release (12-inch) Video

 Connected pages: Record Release 12-inch (books), Record Release 12-inch (grids).

-The Record Release 12-inch project was completed in 2019 (6642 vinyl pellets, weighing 180g, were released one at a time over the span of seven years).
+The Record Release 12-inch project was completed in 2019 (6642 vinyl pellets, weighing a total of 180g, were released one at a time over the span of seven years).

-The videos are produced with a Max/MSP patch that enable the image series to be played back over any desired duration.
-The ones I am primarily working with are 33, 45, and 78 minutes—referencing the three standard RPM (Revolutions per Minute) speeds found on turntables.
+The durations I am primarily working with for a live context are 33, 45, and 78 minutes (referencing the three standard RPM (Revolutions per Minute) speeds found on turntables).
 But the patch enables it to be set to play back over any duration: one hour, one day, one week, length of an exhibition, etc.

 The rate of playback is determined by the original timestamp of the images of the series that shows each pellet released into the world (on a hand, a ledge, a railing, somebody else’s artwork, etc.).
 In other words, the playback rate is proportional to the time it took me to release the 6642 pellets.

-First shown as a video on a flatscreen as part of the exhibition Feedback #4 Marshall McLuhan and the Arts, Valade Family Gallery, College for Creative Studies (CCS), Detroit, February 16 – March 23, 2019.
+A partial version was shown as part of the exhibition Feedback #4 Marshall McLuhan and the Arts, Valade Family Gallery, College for Creative Studies (CCS), Detroit, February 16 – March 23, 2019.